Would it be possible to separate the selection of a language and the selection of a keyboard layout?

 What you are saying makes sense, and would not be hard to implement.
 However the trick is to keep the configuration simple for the user.
 It starts to feel clunky when you are having to select layout and language separately.

-One idea might be to have an “override layout” selector which if unset (the default) leaves behavior as now.
-If it IS set, that layout always takes precedence, and only the language changes when selecting by the regular mechanism.
+One idea might be to have an “freeze layout” switch which if unset (the default) leaves behavior as now.
+If it IS set, that layout stays unchanged, and only the language changes when selecting by the regular mechanism (either quick-switch or from list in settings).

 The "override layout" selector idea causing a selected layout to take precedence (and only the language changing) sounds like an awesome idea!